CleverRaven/Cataclysm-DDA/doc/JSON_INFO.md

-"color": "dark_gray",         // Color used when part is working "broken_symbol": "x",         // ASCII character displayed when part is broken "broken_color": "light_gray", // Color used when part is broken "damage_modifier": 50,        // (Optional, default = 100) Dealt damage multiplier when this
+"color": "dark_gray",         // Color used when part is working "broken_symbol": "x",         // ASCII character displayed when part is broken "broken_color": "light_gray", // Color used when part is broken "location": "fuel_source",    // Optional.
+One of the checks used when determining if a part
+                              // can be installed on a given tile.
+A part cannot be installed
+                              // if any existing part occupies the same location.
+"damage_modifier": 50,        // (Optional, default = 100) Dealt damage multiplier when this
                               // part hits something, as a percentage.
 Higher = more damage to
                               // creature struck